- Why You Should Still Write a Cover Letter: Tips for a Great Application

 CRAFTING A UNIQUE COVER LETTER: EXPERT TIPS

-When drafting a cover letter, avoid the pitfall of replicating the provided excerpts, as this may appear insincere and unoriginal.
-Instead, use the underlying structure to organize your thoughts, and integrate these tips for a unique touch:
+When it comes to drafting a cover letter that stands out, it’s crucial to avoid the common mistake of merely replicating provided excerpts.
+This practice often comes across as insincere and lacks originality.
+Instead, use the underlying structure to organize your thoughts and infuse these expert tips to create a unique and compelling cover letter:

 Overcoming Writer’s Block